 When a husband is unfaithful to his wife, it can be devastating.
-Whether the unfaithfulness comes in the form of an adulterous encounter with another woman, homosexual liaisons, an emotional romance with a co-worker, or pornography on the Internet, for a wife, a discovery along these lines can be like a bomb that has detonated in the middle of the house—she is bleeding, her ears are ringing and her eyes are stinging; she is crawling, scrambling to find something, anything, solid to hold on to.
+Whether the unfaithfulness comes in the form of an adulterous encounter with another woman or man, an emotional romance with a co-worker, or pornography on the Internet, for a wife, a discovery along these lines can be like a bomb that has detonated in the middle of the house—leaving her bleeding, ears ringing and her eyes stinging.
+In the midst of the rubble, she is left is crawling, scrambling to find something, anything, solid to hold on to.

 PUTTING FIRST THINGS FIRST